How to Balance High School and College Dual Enrollment

 Is Your Child Ready For College in High School?

 Many parents are eager to get their high school aged children into the dual enrollment program.
 Once your child begins dual enrollment they have a chance to prove they can handle college courses and that speaks as loud as volunteer hours and essays to many admissions officers.
-However, if your child does participate in this program it is a good idea to know what to expect so you can fully support their endeavors.

 Dual enrollment, honors, or early admissions programs were all designed to allow high school students who have shown aptitude to get ahead while they are still enrolled in high school by taking college courses.